williamsni14463/MMBC-Actuator-PLC/max31865-temperature-response-test.md

 Measures how fast OpenPLC can detect a temperature threshold crossing and react with an output — the thermal equivalent of the button/LED latency test.

-**What's new vs the button/LED test:**
+**General Overview**
-- The MAX31865 breakout board reads the RTD sensor over SPI (a 4-wire communication protocol)
+- A MAX31865 breakout board reads the PT100 RTD (resistance temperature detector) sensor over SPI (a 4-wire communication protocol)
-- Python polls the sensor continuously and notes the moment the temperature crosses a threshold — that's t₀
+- Python will poll the sensor continuously and notes the exact moment the temperature crosses a threshold — that's t₀
 - OpenPLC reads a GPIO input (driven by Python when the threshold is crossed) and turns on an output — that's t₁
 - Latency = t₁ − t₀